isdk/isdk-lang-spec/README.md

 Note：

-* This specification uses the `title` configuration in the PPE script as a brief description for invoking the tool, and the `input` configuration serves as parameter descriptions.
+* This specification uses the `title` configuration in the AI script as a brief description for invoking the tool, and the `input` configuration serves as parameter descriptions.
 * If the user or parent script disables the tools used by this script, using this script will trigger an exception error `MethodNotAllowed`: `permission denied`.

 #### Permission Control